 The Place Where We Live

-As co-founder and director of arts social enterprise Inverkeithing Arts Initiative, I collaborated in 2015 with artist Rosie Gibson for her Luminate project Trading Wisdom.
-Based on conversations she had held with older local people of her mum's generation (born 1925-35).
-From the conversations she created a series of 'nuggets of wisdom'.
-She then approached various trading places on the High Street in Inverkeithing and asked them to incorporate temporary installations, based on the nuggets of wisdom, to be experienced by customers.
-The project was a celebration "both the gritty lyrical wisdom of my mum's generation and also the shops and businesses on the High Street.
+As co-founder and director of arts based social enterprise Inverkeithing Arts, I collaborated in 2015 with artist Rosie Gibson for her Luminate project Trading Wisdom, which was based on conversations she held with older local people of her mum's generation (born 1925-35).
+From the conversations she gleaned a brilliant series of 'nuggets of wisdom'.
+She then approached various trading places on the High Street in Inverkeithing and asked them to incorporate temporary installations to be experienced by customers.
+The project was to celebrate "both the gritty lyrical wisdom of my mum's generation and also the shops and businesses on the High Street.
 I was curious about what happens if you put the two together."

-The nugget of wisdom she asked us to think about was a memory related to her by Grace:
+The nugget of wisdom she asked us to think about was a memory from her friend Grace:

 "My mother's hoose was like a canteen.
 We went hame fae the mill for breakfast, lunch, then hame for the tea!
 And my brothers were on different shifts so they went hame at different times tae!"

-I was inspired by the imagery of Grace walking to and from work, from the Mill to her mother's hoose and back again, day after day.
+Firstly, I was inspired by the imagery of Grace walking to and from work, from the Mill to her mother's hoose and back again, day after day.
 I knew this would be an experience familiar to the school children as they go out and about every day with their parents or friends, to and from school (and there is something about that repetitive journey which interested me) to the shops, the optician's, the chip shop, or the library.

 In preparation for the children's project, I drew two large, basic maps of Inverkeithing, writing Grace's words along the streets where she might have walked.
-From the top of Mill Brae, along the High Street, and turning down onto Town Hall Street, which sweeps up towards the primary school.
+Along the top of the Mill Brae, along the High Street, and turning down onto Town Hall Street, which sweeps up towards the primary school.